 - Drink coca tea or chew coca leaves upon arrival at altitude and during your stay.
 While largely unproven scientifically, the locals swear by it.
 Be aware that coca leaves, while legal in Peru, can make a drug test prove positive for cocaine.

 - Medication is also an option.
-Acetazolamide is the most common type of “soroche pill.”
-Further options exist, but they are no substitute for proper acclimatization.
+Acetazolamide is the most common type of pill for altitude sickness.
+Other options exist, but they are no substitute for proper acclimatization.
 Always consult your doctor before taking altitude sickness medication.

 High Altitude Destinations in Peru

-Altitude sickness won’t be an issue in towns and cities located along the coast and in the lowland jungle regions of Peru.
+Altitude sickness won’t be an issue in cities located along the coast (like Lima) and in the lowland jungle or Amazon River regions of Peru.
 In the highlands, however, you can soon find yourself at heights of 8,000 feet (2,500m) and above—the point at which altitude sickness can occur.
+The ancient Machu Picchu civilization is one of Peru's most famous sites, but it's also one of the highest, so visitors are especially at risk of altitude sickness here.

 |Cerro de Pasco||14,200 feet (4,330m)|